Newsletter No. 29 – Business Law – January 2016

 - Companies

-Real estate company
+Real estate civil society

-Conditions of participation in decisions
+Conditions for participation in decisions

 Abuse of majority